Sunday, August 10, 2025

 Details of Animal Communication sessions:

-Animals communicate in a multitude of ways: by sending images / pictures telepathically, through sensations that I feel in my body (both physical sensations and emotions) as well as words and phrases that come through.
+Animals communicate in a multitude of ways: by sending images / pictures telepathically, through sensations that I feel in my body (both physical sensations and emotions) as well as via words and phrases that come through.
 I put all of that together in order to get a clear "answer."

 A lot of people think communicating with animals works the same as human communication where I could say, "Can you tell me why you have been throwing up?" and the animal says "Well it all started after X so I suspect that is probably the reason." or "Yes, I think I am allergic to Y which is in the new food that my mom has been feeding me."
 LOL.

 Because of all the above mentioned, I set a limit on the number of questions I can do per session.
 In one session, I can do up to 3 questions.
-So 1-3 questions is considered 1 session, 4-6 questions would require 2 session sessions and 7-9 questions would need 3 sessions.
+So 1-3 questions is considered 1 session, 4-6 questions would require 2 session sessions and 7-9 questions would require 3 sessions.

 Sessions are not done over the phone, as it is important for me to be fully present with the animal and their energy in order to receive the clearest information.
 We pick a time where the animal is likely to be calm/quiet and I connect with the animal at that time.